BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 You can see the prompt command line together with 'Dolphin' using the keyboard shortcut 'F4'.

+> c.
+Files with the \"**sh**\" extension allow you to send
+    commands to your operating system or to enter your operating system for interactive use (for example, the file *xstata16mp.sh* will launch the graphical version of Stata 16).
+You can start the application by double-clicking
+    the file name in 'Dolphin'[^2] or by typing in the Terminal `xstata15mp.sh`.

-The directories that you have access to within the folder include:
+6. The directories that you have access to within the folder include:

 +-----------------------------------+-----------------------------------+
 | **initial\_dataset**              |                                   |